GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_openstack_on_gce.md

 - [Section 4](#4-access-and-validate-the-deployed-environment) Access and validate the deployed environment

-Nested virtualization refers to the ability of running a virtual machine within another, enabling this general concept extendable to an arbitrary depth.
+Nested virtualization refers to the ability of running a virtual machine within another.
 Using nested KVM allows us to have minimal performance degradation when OpenStack spins up user VMs in the GCE VM.

 > **Note:** This is only for experimental purposes for trying OpenStack, **not**